maxonary/convitelist/README.md

 The backend application will be available at `http://localhost:3001` and the frontend application will be available on a free port (normally `http://localhost:3000`).

+## Admin Registration

+### First Admin User

+After completing the installation and starting the application, register your first admin account:

+1. Navigate to the admin registration page (typically at `/admin/register` on your frontend URL)
+2. Fill in the registration form:
+   - **Username**: Choose a unique username
+   - **Password**: Must be at least 8 characters long
+   - **Email**: Your email address
+3. Click "Register" - **No invitation code is needed for the first admin**

+The system automatically detects when no admins exist and allows the first registration without requiring an invitation code.

+### Registering Additional Admin Users

+For security, additional admin users require an invitation code:

+1. **Generate an invitation code** (as an existing admin):
+   - Log in to the admin panel
+   - Use the API endpoint: `POST /api/invitation/generate-invitation-code`
+   - Or run the script: `node backend/src/scripts/testInvitationCode.js`
+   - Copy the generated code

+2. **Register the new admin**:
+   - Navigate to the admin registration page
+   - Fill in all fields including the **Invitation Code**
+   - Click "Register"

+Each invitation code can only be used once.
+See the [Backend README](backend/README.md) for more detailed instructions.

 ## Deployment